 Agriculture may not constitute as much of the overall County GDP as it did in the mid-1900s, it's clear that industry still has tremendous impact on the County's economic landscape.
 The Ohio Agricultural Statistics Annual Bulletins show that Madison County continually ranks in the top 10 in the State of Ohio for corn and soybean production, with a strong output of milk and hog production as well.
-When equating the cost of running a farm, government subsidies, and market

-The average net annual income for farms in Madison County value of products sold, the average net annual income for farms in the county is \$69,116.
+When equating the cost of running a farm, government subsidies, and market value of products sold, the average net annual income for farms in the county is \$69,116.
 Of the 789 farms in the county, 96 of them (or 9%) are classified as family farms.
 About 1/3 of farm operators in the county are 65 years or older according to the 2017 Census of Agriculture.